strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Edit the listeners]({{ "/assets/2020-01-06-nlb-edit-listener.png" }})](/assets/2020-01-06-nlb-edit-listener.png)

-Last thing we need to do is to go and configure the security groups of the Kubernetes worker nodes to allow traffic from the clients and from the load balancer.
+The last thing we need to do is to configure the security groups of the Kubernetes worker nodes to allow traffic from the clients and from the load balancer.
 We will need to first find out the internal IP address(es) of our load balancer to get the health checks to work.
 You can find them in the _Network Interfaces_ section of the EC2 dashboard.
 You should see there one or more network interfaces of the load balancer we created.